-The Board of Directors of the Corporation (the "Board") consists of seven members.
-At the Meeting, the persons named hereunder will be proposed for election as directors of the Corporation until the next annual meeting or until their respective successors are duly elected or appointed, unless their respective office is earlier vacated pursuant to the by-laws of the Corporation, subject to the power of the Board to appoint additional directors between annual meetings.
+The Board of Directors of the Corporation (the "Board") currently consists of eight members, but will be reduced at seven at the Meeting.
+At the Meeting, the seven persons named hereunder will be proposed for election as directors of the Corporation until the next annual meeting or until their respective successors are duly elected or appointed, unless their respective office is earlier vacated pursuant to the by-laws of the Corporation, subject to the power of the Board to appoint additional directors between annual meetings.
 Except where authority to vote in favour of the election of directors is withheld, the persons designated in the accompanying Form of Proxy will vote the shares represented by such Form of Proxy FOR of the election of the persons named hereunder.
 This proposal requires the approval of a majority of the votes cast by the holders of Common Shares present in person or represented by proxy at the Meeting.
 Management does not contemplate that any nominee will be unable or unwilling to serve as a director.

-The table below indicates, for the candidates proposed for election as directors, their name, province of residence, position held with the Corporation, principal office presently held with the Corporation, the year they became directors and the committees of the Board of which they are member.
+The table below indicates, for the candidates proposed for election as directors, their name, province or country of residence, position held with the Corporation, principal office presently held with the Corporation, the year they became directors and the committees of the Board of which they are member.
 The table also indicates whether the candidates are independent, their attendance at meetings, the number of shares of the Corporation with voting rights beneficially owned, or controlled or directed, directly or indirectly, by the candidates, and the number of stock options and deferred share units held by them (see section below under the heading "Compensation of Directors").